 When something is nature-inspired, it has the ability to bring us closer to who we are.
 It is calming, warm, and refreshing.
-It is inviting.
-It is invigorating.
-It makes use of natural earth-friendly products.
-Unobtrusive, it blends with the environment.
-It heals and makes us feel wonderful.
+Inviting.
+Invigorating.
+Making use of natural earth-friendly products, it blends with the environment.
+Most importantly, it makes us feel wonderful.

-We can learn what we need to know from Mother Nature, the best, most innovative designer.
-Instead of re-inventing the wheel, we can look to it for answers no matter what design challenge we are up against.
-I read that Charles Eames, someone who made major contributions to modern architecture, furniture, graphics and fine art, always claimed that designers should “innovate as last resort.”
+Incidentally, we can learn a lot from Mother Nature, the best, most innovative designer.
+We can look to it for answers no matter what challenge we are up against.
+For example, Charles Eames, someone who made major contributions to modern architecture, furniture, graphics and fine art, always claimed that designers should “innovate as last resort.”

-Recently, it was my good fortune to see a nature-inspired project under construction.
-I visited a fellow DIY-er’s outdoor sanctuary — a student’s father (she is taking my class to help him) is building a series of structures between the existing trees in his garden.
+Recently, I visited a nature-inspired project under construction.
+A student’s father (she is taking my class to help him) is building a series of structures between the existing trees in his garden.

-When something is nature-inspired, sunlight is a major design element
+Clearly, When something is nature-inspired, sunlight is a distinct design element

-The spaces being created will be flooded with light.
-There is abundance of windows and skylights.
+Thanks to the abundance of windows and skylights, the spaces will be flooded with light.
 The new structures are one with the landscape.
-An olive tree is growing through; its trunk is caressed every time someone goes up or down the staircase.
-I am told that there are five shades of green used to paint the exterior wall with southern exposure, and all five match the foliage exactly.
+An olive tree is growing through.
+It acts as a staircase railing.
+Every time someone goes up or down, they caress the trunk.
+There are five shades of green exterior paint.
+And all five match the foliage exactly.

-The more I see, the more overwhelmed I feel.
-And encouraged.
-He is angling the walls based on the geometry of the surrounding trees.
+In short, the more I see this DIYer’s work, the more encouraged I feel.
+He is angling the walls based on the geometry of the surrounding trees!
+How cool is that!
+Somehow, I relate viscerally.
 His spontaneous attention to detail validates what’s at the core of my life and work.
-As DIY architect and fanatic providing online architectural services, I am all about sharing knowledge, honoring authenticity, and nurturing self-reliance.
+As DIY architect and fanatic, I am all about honoring authenticity and nurturing self-reliance.

-Nature-inspired, at home, I order his building bible: Do It Yourself Housebuilding: The Complete Handbook by George Nash.
+At home, feeling nature-inspired, I order his building bible.
+Do It Yourself Housebuilding: The Complete Handbook by George Nash.

-Please let me know your thoughts on this subject, I would love it if you shared your own projects with me or suggested a topic.
-You can always contact me here.
+By the way, I’d love to know your thoughts on this subject.
+I would love it if you shared your own projects with me or suggested a topic.
+Obviously, you can always contact me here.